ufuomababatunde/ufuomababatunde/cv.md

 ---
 layout: resume
 ---
-## Currently

 MSc Student in the Bioinformatics and Systems Biology Program of KMUTT, Thailand

 ## Education

 `2013 - 2017`
-__Visayas State University, Philippines__
-Master of Science in Soil Science minor in Forestry
+**2013 – 2017** Master of Science in Soil Science minor in Forestry, _Visayas State University, Philippines

 `2009 - 2013`
 __Visayas State University, Philippines__